PoC-dev/as400-sfltemplates/readme.md

 This file is part of a collection of templates for easy creation of subfile based 5250 (terminal) applications on AS/400, i5/OS and IBM i.

+If you are already accustomed to subfiles and quickly start going, you may skip the introductory blah blah to the *Upload instructions* at your own risk of failure.

 ### License
 It is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.